johnbroberson/johnbroberson.github.io/_pages/projects.md

 In this term project for UNC INLS 625 Predictive Analytics, I combined data from the ProPublica Congress API, govtrack.us, and DW_NOMINATE to predict what happened to bills from the 112th to 115th Congresses.
 I used Python, R, and KNIME to scrape, organize, and clean the data, then apply k-Means cluster analysis, RandomForest decision tree modeling, Naïve Bayesian modeling, and logit regression.

+The link embedded in the title above will take you to my report, published using RMarkdown and GitHub.
+Below, you can watch the video(s) I made for the class, in which I describe each step of the project: data collection, preprocessing, and exploration, analysis, results, and conclusions.
+The first (and longer) video I made is at left; a briefer version is on the right.

 <table>
   <tr>
     <td width="47.5%"><iframe src="https://www.youtube.com/embed/xVziyW_k3h4">